 On October 22, 1991, the Authority acquired the former Chautaqua Ice Company property and entered into an agreement to lease the property to the Historical Society of Western Pennsylvania (Society).
-The Society has established the Heinz History Center and supporting facilities that operate as a museum, research center and cultural facility for the benefit of the general public.
-The lease agreement provides for annual rental of one dollar and requires the Society to pay for improvements, maintenance, utilities and insurance.
+The Society has established the Senator John Heinz History Center and supporting facilities that operate as a museum, research center and cultural facility.
+The lease agreement provides for annual rental of one dollar and requires the Society to pay for all improvements, maintenance, utilities and insurance.
 The lease is for a period of 25 years and was due to expire in October 2016, with options to renew for three consecutive periods of 25 years each.
 On August 4, 2015, the Society exercised their option for the first 25-year period, extending the lease through October 21, 2041.